-No one is trying to count the number of family wage jobs available in Oregon, so figures are hard to provide.
-A 1993 analysis of jobs listed at the Multnomah and Washington County employment departments offer only a glimpse of the kind of jobs available.
-23 In this analysis, done by the Private Industry Council, 23,057 jobs were listed in a twelve-month period in 1992 and 1993.
+A 1993 analysis of jobs listed at the Multnomah and Washington County employment departments offer only a glimpse of the kind of jobs available.25 In this analysis, done by the Private Industry Council, 23,057 jobs were listed in a twelve-month period in 1992 and 1993.
 The average wage was \$6.99/hour, with the low of \$4.75 and a high of \$30.00.
 Full-time jobs accounted for 72% of the postings, but only 3.5% were full-time jobs offering more than \$13.00/hour.
 Full-time jobs in the \$7.00/hour to \$12.99/hour constituted 29% of the postings.
-Nearly 40% of the jobs were full-time paying less than \$7.00.
-(See Chart.)
+Nearly 40% of the jobs were full-time paying less than \$7.00 per hour.
+(See Figure 10.)

 These figures do not offer a complete picture of what work is available since only 10% of all jobs are listed.
-This is especially true since professional and union jobs tend to be underrepresented and clerical jobs tend to be over-represented.
+This is especially true since professional and union jobs tend to be under-represented and clerical jobs tend to be over-represented.
 However, the employment departments are one of the primary resources directed at people in poverty, and present a picture of what poor people see when looking for work.

 Family wage jobs do exist and will increase over the next few years in Washington County.
-The key is that these jobs are skilled jobs, requiring education such as an Associate's or Bachelor's degree.24 For example, approximately 1,728 technicians will be needed in the semiconductor industry over the next five years, according to a report by the Semiconductor Workforce Consortium.
+The key is that these jobs are skilled jobs, requiring education such as an Associate's or Bachelor's degree.26 For example, approximately 1,728 technicians will be needed in the semiconductor industry over the next five years, according to a report by the Semiconductor Workforce Consortium.
 Pay for these positions will start in the \$11/hour range, but can move to twice that in several years with professional growth and overtime pay.
-The Workforce Consortium is concerned that the community may not be able to meet existing and projected This Suma demand in these and other technical jobs.
+The Workforce Consortium is concerned that the community may not be able to meet existing and projected demand in these and other technical jobs.